 Max came to the above conclusion after analyzing code files from various projects.
 In each file, the initial effort of writing the file was trivial compared to the long-term effort required to maintain the code.

-From this information, we can conclude that getting features ‘done’ should not be the only goal of a software developer.
+From this information, we can conclude that getting features ‘done’ should not be the goal of a software developer.
 Software always needs updating.
 Instead, we should be thinking about creating code that is flexible and maintainable.

 [For] most things in life, the dynamic range between ‘average’ and the ‘best’ is, at most, two-to-one.
 If you get into a cab in New York City with the best cab driver, as opposed to the average cab driver, you’re probably going to get to your destination with the best cab driver maybe thirty percent faster … In software—and it used to be the case in hardware too—the difference between the average and the best is 50 to one.
 Maybe 100 to one.